scottbrady/dustjs-browserify/README.md

 });
 ```

-Example using a promise:
+Example using a promise library such as `bluebird`:

 ```
 require('dustjs-loader').register({
    path : 'lib/templates',

-   promise : true
+   // Promises library you with to use, please make sure it `npm install` it. promises : 'bluebird'
 });

 var template = require('./template.dust');